After Graduation

 As you browse this page, remember that (1) your concentration does not determine your career and (2) where you land after graduation does not determine your career.
 And, as always, if you want to chat, come see an ec concentration advisor.

 The world is your oyster after graduation!
 But, there are some jobs that economics concentrators might find particularly interesting (many are places where ec alums have worked).
-On careers in Economics, here is a recent panel discussion hosted by the Harvard University Inclusion in Economics, recorded on April 29th, 2022.
+On careers in Economics, here is a panel discussion hosted by the Harvard University Inclusion in Economics, recorded on April 29th, 2022.
 Additionally, here are just a few possibilities, in five broad categories:

 At some point in post-graduation life, many concentrators pursue an advanced degree.
 Here we discuss (1) graduate study in a variety of areas common among our concentrators and (2) economics Ph.D. programs.